PelionIoT/ref-wem-webapp/README.md

    ./manage.py createsuperuser
    ```

-1. Become a Linux super user again, so exit wem user:
+1. Exit the wem user to switch back to the Linux root user:

    ```
    exit